laneslexicon/lexicon_documentation/docs/options/options_printer.md

 #### PDF directory

 Click the "Select directory" button to select the  location into all which all PDF files will be written.
+This defaults to a directory called "prints" within the working directory.

-If blank, the current working directory will be used.
+If blank, the system's temporary directory is used.

 #### Auto name PDF